Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Introduction

-We apply this technique to a specific class of Petri nets, namely free-choice, concurrency-free Petri nets with unique activity labels.
-Free choice Petri nets have been shown to be a versatile class of Petri nets as they map directly to BPMN models with core elements, which are widely used in practice.
-Next, we show how the technique can be integrated into a decomposition framework for alignment computation, to relax the concurrency-free requirement.
+We apply this technique to a specific class of Petri nets, namely concurrency-free workflow nets, \emph{a.k.a.} state machine workflow nets, with unique activity labels.
+In order to relax the concurrency-free requirement, the presented technique can be integrated into a decomposition framework for computing alignments -- as described in~\cite{s-comps} --, thus the technique can be applied to sound and free-choice workflow nets .
+Free choice workflow nets have been shown to be a versatile class of Petri nets, as they map directly to BPMN models with core elements, which are widely used in practice.

 We implemented our technique as an open-source tool as part of the Apromore software ecosystem.
 Using this tool, we extensively evaluated the efficiency and accuracy of the technique via a battery of 50 real-life model-log pairs, against five baseline approaches for alignment computation.